If you’re wondering how to read a book and remember everything, this is one of the most helpful tips I can give:

 Without a rule, you are a prisoner of inconsistency.

-For my research, I like to work in 90-day blocks.
+For my research and personal development reading, I like to work in 90-day blocks.

 For example, when I first started studying Advaita Vedanta, I made it a rule to read only about this topic for ninety days.

 I wound up reading about it for longer than that, but this only proves the power of setting rules.
 They are productive.